 Here is a page about my great-grandmother, Helen Pyle (1863-1948).
 This page shows the general type of family history info that I want to publish: real stories, accurate genealogical data, transcriptions of original records, and images.

-I forgot to mention that Helen Cyrus Pyle and her future husband Charles Andrews Bunting spent four years together at Swarthmore College, graduating in 1883.
+Helen Pyle and her future husband Charles Andrews Bunting spent four years together at Swarthmore College, graduating in 1883.
 Her degree was in literature; his was in science (engineering).
 They were on the tennis team together.
 The “List of Class Presents” from 1883 shows that Helen received a “Sunday School Book” and Charles was given a “Potato Masher.”
 Charles and Helen were married 5 years later, on her birthday, April 12, 1888.

-By the way, if you’re active on Ancestry.com, please check out my family tree: Bunting-Sheldon-Green.
+If you’re active on Ancestry.com please check out my family tree: Bunting-Sheldon-Green.
 These 3 family names are the primary focus, but many other surnames are also there, or will be added soon.
 I’m trying to build a very solid tree, using lots of documentation (attached documents), with everything carefully checked and any discrepancies resolved.
 So far there are 91 people and over 200 attached records.

 Recently added: The Influence of Friends on Colonial Life, extracts from an address delivered by Elbert Russell in 1922.
 It describes many of the important contributions made to American society by Quakers, during the colonial era and afterwards: the quest for religious liberty, the separation of church and state, “liberty of conscience even in matters of state policy,” the principles of democracy, equal rights for women, the ideal of peace (“the substitution of organized Justice, self-government, and active good-will in place of warfare”), peace with Native Americans, and the fight against slavery.